huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/dynamically-adding-menu-items.md

     ```

-2. Aşağıdaki using yönergelerini ekleyin:
+2. Yönergeleri kullanarak aşağıdakileri ekleyin:

     ```csharp
     using Microsoft.VisualStudio.Shell;